Strata & Body Corporate AP: Multi-Scheme Supplier Invoices

 The manager tier covers routine maintenance and recurring supplier invoices below a delegated-authority threshold the strata manager pays without referring the invoice to the committee.
 Typical figures across AU schemes sit between A$1,000 and A$2,000 for routine items, but the figure that actually applies to a given scheme is the one written into that scheme's management agreement and confirmed by ordinary resolution where the committee has set its own.
 A scheme can lift the threshold to give the manager more discretion or lower it to keep more invoices under committee eyes; the firm's job is to honour whatever the scheme has set, not apply a firm-wide default.

 The committee tier covers invoices above the manager threshold, routed through the committee for approval.
 In practice that approval happens through the strata software's approval portal — Strata Master's Online Invoice Approval, the Invoice Hub products on the StrataMax side, SMATA, BCP — so committee members approve from a phone or a desktop link rather than convening a meeting for each invoice.
-The delegated authority threshold strata invoice approval workflow is what turns a daily AP queue into something the committee can actually keep up with.
+Delegated-authority thresholds turn the daily AP queue into a set of approvals the committee can actually keep up with.

 The AGM tier covers capital-works-fund draws and unbudgeted expenditure above a higher figure — commonly around A$10,000 in residential schemes, though again the actual figure is what the AGM resolution sets — and requires AGM resolution rather than committee approval alone.
 A new lift control board paid out of the capital works fund typically clears the AGM tier; an unbudgeted lobby refit always does.